The Best Game-Day Snack Ideas That Will Surely Win You the Hosting Trophy

 Roasted Corn and Crab Dip

 Creamy crab dip gets a delicious update when made with sweet corn, onions, and spicy cheese.
-Try it on broken tostada shells, French bread, or crackers—the flavorful dip goes well with all three!
+Try it on broken tostada shells, crackers, crudités, or slices of your favorite bakery or homemade bread.
+The flavorful football snack idea teams up well with all of the above!

 Bonanza Bean Dip

-Add some fun to your game-day party menu with these mini cheeseburger munchies.
-A waffle-cut fry replaces the bun.
-Top with your favorite cheese and a cherry tomato slice.
+Add some fun to your game-day snack menu with these fast-food-inspired mini cheeseburgers.
+Instead of buns, we call for serving them on or between waffle-cut fries.
+Top with your favorite cheese and a cherry tomato slice to round out the bite-size burger recipe.

 Spinach-Artichoke Dip with Blue Cheese and Bacon